alfredessa/pai/_sources/index.md

 ## Videos

-Videos for the case studies will be available.
+Videos for the case studies will be available beginning in March 2022.

 ## Errata